yduf/yduf.github.io/_posts/2023-10-22-codingame-pico-8-dev.md

 - [log/debug tips](https://youtu.be/srPKBhzgZhc?feature=shared&t=392)

-You can also STOP() in code and it will stop the interpreter.
+- You can also STOP() in code and it will stop the interpreter.
 Then run “.”
 To single step.
 “R” to continue running.

-You can also inspect variable with [print](https://youtu.be/srPKBhzgZhc?feature=shared&t=680)
+- You can also inspect variable with [print](https://youtu.be/srPKBhzgZhc?feature=shared&t=680) from pico8 console.
+	- and from code itself  [`print('score: '..score, 0, 120, 8)`](https://pico-8.fandom.com/wiki/Print)

 - [printh](https://www.lexaloffle.com/bbs/?tid=2549) -  prints a string to the host operating system's console.

 - [HELP: Performance profiling?](https://www.lexaloffle.com/bbs/?pid=51496)